Terascale-All-sensing-Research-Studio/Workforce_Robotics_Survey_Dataset/README.md

 | 14 | Do you feel comfortable discussing barriers with your co-workers or your superiors? | Occasionally; Yes; No |
 | 15 | How concerned are you that barriers may cause you to have reduced longevity in your job? | Not concerned; Somewhat concerned; Very concerned |

-### Perceptions Towards Working with Coworkers Questions and Response Value Choices
+### Perceptions Toward Working with Coworkers Questions and Response Value Choices

-The following questions were asked to participants to garner perceptions towards coworkers when needing assistance in the workplace:
+The following questions were asked to participants to garner perceptions toward coworkers when needing assistance in the workplace:

 | Dataset Column | Question | Response Value Choices |
 | ------------- | ------------- | ------------- |